 Included in Employees related accruals is the NAPSA penalty charged amounting to ZMW 217,524 in respect of the late submission of NAPSA returns from May 2000 to September 2014.
 This penalty Charge was not provided for in the 2014 financial statements.

 NOTES TO THE FINANCIAL STATEMENTS (Cont.)
+For the year ended 31st December 2015

 The break down of employee related accruals at the balance sheet date was as follows: